-Please be careful to start the submission process through Gradescope early enough (it can take about 15 minutes, even if your connection works perfectly) so that you can finish submitting before the deadline.
-If the system times out, please email the instructor your .pdf submission and explain what happened; it will be at the instructor's discretion whether to accept it or not.
+Please be careful to start the submission process through Gradescope early enough so that you can finish submitting in time.
+If you find that you are too late to submit through Gradescope at all (as opposed to your submission being completed but marked as "late" by Gradescope, for which see the previous paragraph), then please email the instructor your .pdf submission with an explanation; it will be at the instructor's discretion whether to accept your submission or not.